Independence Day (Israel): Timing

+Sabbath observance

-However, nowadays Independence Day is rarely celebrated on the 5th of Iyar itself, and on most years is moved forward or backwards by one or two days.
+In order to avoid conflicts with the Jewish Sabbath, Independence Day is rarely celebrated on the 5th of Iyar itself, and on most years is celebrated a day or two before or after.
 According to the rules of the Jewish calendar explained in Days of week on Hebrew calendar, the 5th of Iyar can fall on a Monday, a Wednesday, a Friday, or a Saturday.
 To avoid Sabbath desecration, it was decided in 1951 that if the 5th of Iyar falls on a Friday or Saturday, the celebrations would be moved up to the preceding Thursday (3 or 4 of Iyar).
 Additionally, since 2004, if the 5th of Iyar is on a Monday, the festival is postponed to Tuesday (6 of Iyar).
-Monday is avoided in order to avoid potential violation of Sabbath laws by preparing for Yom Hazikaron (which one day before Independence Day) on a Shabbat.
+Monday is avoided in order to avoid potential violation of Sabbath laws by preparing for Yom Hazikaron (which is one day before Independence Day) on a Shabbat.
 As a result, Independence Day falls between 3 and 6 of Iyar, and can be on a Tuesday, Wednesday, or Thursday.
-It will only actually be on the 5th of Iyar when this date happens to be a Wednesday.
+Consequently, the holiday is celebrated on the 5th of Iyar only in years in which the date happens to fall on a Wednesday.

 Upcoming Gregorian dates for Independence Day:

-Israeli Arab reactions
+Israeli Arabs

-While some Israeli Arabs celebrate Yom Ha'atzmaut, others regard it as a tragic day in their history referred to as Nakba ("the catastrophe") As early as 1949, and officially since a 1998 proclamation by Yasser Arafat, May 15 was commemorated as Nakba Day.
+While some Israeli Arabs celebrate Yom Ha'atzmaut, others regard it as a tragic day in their history, and refer to it as the Nakba ("the catastrophe").
+Since Yasser Arafat declared in 1998 an annual Nakba Day to be observed on May 15, some Israeli Arabs have been commemorating Nakba Day instead of Yom Ha'atzmaut.
+Nakba Day and Yom Ha'atzmaut rarely fall on the same day, but fall within a few weeks of each other.